 If you can’t work because of an injury, medical condition, or mental health condition, you may be looking into options for government support and income.
 Depending on how you were injured, where you work, and what your condition is, you may have options.
 Workers’ compensation is a state-funded program that helps people who were injured at work.
 Disability on the other hand is a federally-funded part of Social Security, that may help you if you have a prolonged illness or other condition.

-Ken Kieklak, Attorney at Law, is both an Arkansas workers’ compensation attorney and a Social Security Disability attorney.
+Ken Kieklak, Attorney at Law, is both an Arkansas Workers’ Compensation attorney and a Fayetteville AR disability lawyer.
 Ken may be able to help you decide which program (or programs) to apply to, help you with your applications, and appeal denied applications.

 When Can I Get Workers’ Comp. and Disability?

 Workers’ compensation is available to workers who were injured on the job, or because of the conditions of their job.
 Arkansas law requires every employer within the state (except the Federal government and some railroad workers) to have Workers’ Compensation insurance that will help pay for medical bills and provide wages to those who cannot work.
 To be eligible for Workers’ Compensation, you:

 - Must work for an eligible employer (i.e. a non-federal or railroad employer with at least three employees),

 - May not be an independent contractor or employer, and

 The key requirement is that your injury must be “work-related.”
 This includes on the job injuries, such as straining your back lifting a box off a truck.
 Your injury may be “work-related” even if it took years to develop.
 Many working conditions, such as fumes at a chemical plant, repetitive strain, or intense mental strain may take years to develop into a condition.
 These injuries and conditions may still be “work-related,” and qualify you for workers’ comp.